Singularity of Random Matrices over Finite Fields: Abstract

 \section{Abstract}

 Let $A$ be an $n \times n$ random matrix with iid entries over a finite field of order $q$.
 Suppose that the entries do not take values in any additive coset of the field with probability greater than $1 - \alpha$ for some fixed $0 < \alpha < 1$.
-We show that the singularity probability converges to the uniform limit with error bounded by $O(e^{-c\alpha n})$, where the implied constant and $c > 0$ are absolute.
-We also show that the determinant of $A$ assumes each non-zero value with probability $q^{-1} \prod_{k=2}^\infty (1 - q^{-k}) + O(e^{-c\alpha n})$, where the constants are absolute.
+We show that the singularity probability converges to the uniform limit with an exponentially small error depending only on $\alpha$.
+We also show that the distribution of the determinant of $A$ converges to its limiting distribution at an exponential rate.